-MC is part of concrete from the moment that Portland cement, water, and aggregates are mixed.
+Moisture is part of concrete from the moment that Portland cement, water, and aggregates are mixed.
 During the drying process, this moisture migrates to the surface of the slab to evaporate away in an ongoing process until the slab is sealed or has reached the same level of relative humidity (RH) as the ambient air.

 Why It’s So Important

-The best course, of course, is to be sure the slab has completely dried to the necessary MC level.
+The best course, of course, is to be sure the slab has completely dried to the necessary moisture level.
 Surface-based testing, like calcium chloride (CaCl) testing or using hand-held concrete moisture meters, can only identify the need for a quantitative measure.

 A concrete moisture meter brings shine to slab integrity and performance, as polishing does to concrete surfaces.